michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-10-unit-design.md

 - When to use AI vs. when human judgment is essential
 - Transparent vs. hidden AI use

-By semester's end, students haven't just used AI—they've developed **AI literacy as a professional competency**.
+By semester's end, students haven't just used AI,they've developed **AI literacy as a professional competency**.

----
+,

 ## Unit Outline Template (for Your Own Design)